Exercise Physiology

 • Dedicated time to collaborate with your circle of care and make new referrals as required

-Long consultation (50 minutes)
+Long consultation (50 minutes face-to-face)

 Plus...